 - 15.1 This policy recognises that children are capable of abusing their peers.
 Staff are aware that any allegations will be investigated appropriately by reporting concerns to the DSL and will never be tolerated or passed off as "banter" or "part of growing up".
-Any form of inappropriate touching, physical abuse such as hitting, kicking, shaking, biting and hair pulling, or evidence of 'initiation procedures, sexting, up-skirting (or other inappropriate use of new technology) will be robustly followed up. - 15.2 Victims of peer-on-peer abuse or bullying will be supported as for any other form of abuse and in their best interests. - 15.3 Peer-on-peer abuse can manifest itself in many ways.
+Any form of inappropriate touching, physical abuse such as hitting, kicking, shaking, biting and hair pulling, or evidence of 'initiation procedures, sexting, up-skirting (or other inappropriate use of new technology) will be robustly followed up. - 15.2 Victims of abuse (bullying, sexual, peer on peer) will be supported as for any other form of abuse and in their best interests.
+Interventions can include: counselling, Children and Young Person Youth Advocate for Greenwich, Victim Support, CSE support, school police officer, mentoring and family support such as Early Help/MASH. - 15.3 Peer-on-peer abuse can manifest itself in many ways.
 The curriculum provides opportunity for the school to help children safeguarding themselves from new technology and through learning about personal safety.
-(See also ICT policy, curriculum policy, antibullying policy and equalities policy.) - 15.4 The children have E-safety training annually and are given key information from CEOP and other online safety sites.
+(See also ICT policy, curriculum policy, antibullying policy and equalities policy.) - 15.4 The children have E-safety training annually and are given along with parents/carers key information from CEOP and other online safety sites.